Acts 26

 Paul turns from the governor to the king.
 Agrippa, believest thou the prophets?
 The king who knows Scripture.
 The king educated in Israel's heritage.
 Paul is asking not “Do you believe me?” but “Do you believe the prophets?”
 And he answers his own question with audacity: I know that thou believest.
 Paul is placing a responsibility before Agrippa: your own faith in the prophets commits you to faith in Christ.
 They point to Him.
 You cannot have one without the other.

 Paul's response is pastoral and profound.
 He does not shame Agrippa for his hesitation.
 Instead, he prays a prayer so generous it breaks the heart: “I would to God, that not only thou, but also all that hear me this day, were both almost, and altogether such as I am, except these bonds.”
-He is saying: I wish you had not just my conviction but my freedom.
-Not my chains, but my joy.
-Not my imprisonments, but my liberty in Christ.
+He is saying: I wish you had my conviction and my freedom, my joy and my liberty in Christ, everything I have found, minus only the chains.
 This is the prayer of a man who has nothing left to lose, praying for the wholeness of those who have everything to gain.

 Acts 26:30-32This Man Might Have Been Set at Liberty